 DC Water has been replacing lead service lines on public property for years, but building and home owners are responsible for the replacement of lead pipes on their property.
 This results in low-income homeowners being exposed to high levels of lead.
 The DC Council last year allocated $1.8 million dollars to replace lead service lines for qualifying low-income residents.
 As your Councilmember, Brooke will ensure funding levels are increased to protect DC residents from the serious health consequences of lead.

 We know that early childhood education is crucial for children’s social and cognitive development.
 Brooke is a strong supporter of the Birth-to-Three program.

 DC Public schools must have adequate funding for core classes, as well as foreign language, arts, and sports programs.
 As schools steadily improve, we also must work to combat overcrowding and reduce the teacher to student ratio.
 Brooke will ensure we invest in hiring highly trained teachers who plan to remain in DCPS for years to come.
 Brooke will also advocate for a heightened increase in funding in the budget to account for more than just the cost of living increase for teacher’s salaries, but also to ensure school modernization is achieved.

 Brooke will ensure that schools are staffed with school-based mental health professionals.

 Brooke believes charter schools should be held accountable to the same measures of transparency as traditional DC Public Schools.
 If funding is a significant roadblock for providing transparency, part of the budget allocated towards publicly funded charter schools should be earmarked for transparency measures and the ability to comply with FOIA requests.

-Brooke will be a vocal advocate for increased funding for the TAG which helps D.C. families afford to send their children to public colleges and universities across the country.
+Brooke will be a vocal advocate for increased funding for the DCTAG program which helps DC families send their children to public and private colleges and universities across the country.